pawatsethaput/OpenBank/OBP-Public-Facing-REST-API-V1.0-DRAFT.md

                 "tag": "the tag",
                 "type": "type of tag e.g. url,text",
-                "view": "view the tag was made on", "user_provider": "name of party that authorised the user e.g. bank,facebook,twitter", "user_id": "id of the tagging user",
+                "view": "view the tag was made on", "user": {
+                "provider": "name of party that authorised the user e.g. bankname/facebook/twitter", "id": "provider id of the user making the comment", "display_name": "display name of user"
-                "user_name": "name of user"
+                }
             }
         ],
                 "links": [